0xProject/0x-docs/docs/0x-swap-api/guides/use-0x-api-liquidity-in-your-smart-contracts.md

 ## Overview

-After you complete this guide, you will have a smart contract that swaps WETH for DAI, powered by 0x API.
+After you complete this guide, you will have a smart contract that swaps WETH for DAI, powered by Swap API.

 In the example, we will:

 1. Deposit WETH into our contract.
-2. Fetch a quote to sell WETH for DAI from 0x-API.
+2. Fetch a quote to sell WETH for DAI from Swap API.
 3. Fill that quote through our contract, converting its WETH into DAI.

 ## Set up the project